jrfiedler/causal_inference_python_code/README.md

 > Hernán MA, Robins JM (2020). _Causal Inference: What If_.
 Boca Raton: Chapman & Hall/CRC.

-The code here roughly corresponds to the Stata, R, or SAS programs found at the book site.
+This Python version roughly corresponds to the Stata, R, or SAS programs found at the book site, and was also translated into Julia, [here](http://www.github.com/jrfiedler/causal_inference_julia_code).

+The code in this repo has been checked against the 30 March 2021 version of the book.

 ## Python dependencies